babylonchain/finality-provider/docs/configuration.md

 The `valcli` and `eotscli` tools serve as control planes for the Validator Daemon (`vald`) and EOTS Daemon (`eotsd`) respectively.
 These tools facilitate the configuration of various settings and parameters.
-Below, an exploration of configuring the daemons is provided.
+Below, instructions are provided for configuring the daemons.

 ### 1. EOTS daemon (`eotsd`) configuration: